Back to news

 Price (output)$50.00 / 1M tokens5x input multiplier

-On SWE-bench Pro, no other model in our June 2026 survey lands within 11 points of Fable 5's 80.3%.
-Claude Opus 4.8 sits at 69.2%, and a GPT-5.5 Pro tier was reportedly around 62.4% (standard GPT-5.5 is more widely cited near 58.6%, so treat the exact figure as approximate).
+On SWE-bench Pro (opens in a new tab), no other model in our June 2026 survey lands within 11 points of Fable 5's 80.3%.
+Claude Opus 4.8 sits at 69.2% (opens in a new tab), and a GPT-5.5 Pro tier was reportedly around 62.4% (standard GPT-5.5 is more widely cited near 58.6%, so treat the exact figure as approximate).
 Fable 5 was in its own bracket, and priced to match.

 What made it special